golemfactory/clay/scripts/docker_integrity/README.md

 This scripts verifies the integrity of Golem's Docker hub images.

-In order to do that, a registry of docker images required by Golem is defined in `apps/image_integrity.ini` that has a format of:
+In order to do that, a registry of docker images required by Golem is defined in the `image_integrity.ini` file that has a format of:

 ```
 golemfactory/image_name        1.0             sha256-hash-of-the-image
 ```

-The registry holds entries that are valid for the latest stable releases plus those used currently in develop.
-All entries must be consistent (the script verifies if there are no duplicates with differing sha256 hashes and will raise a `ConfigurationError` if it encounters a conflict).
+The registry holds entries valid for the current branch and must include only production images.

 To run verification, just launch the script:

 `./scripts/docker_integrity/verify.py`

+To ensure that all docker images used by Golem are included in the verification check, add a `--verify-coverage` flag:

+`./scripts/docker_integrity/verify.py --verify-coverage`

+This detects situations when Golem's images have been updated without including them in the verification and at the same time, should prevent accidental updates that cause non-production images to make it into the major branch.

 The script will run through all images listed in the registry and will produce a consistent report.